Keystone Resort

 Keystone Resort is a ski resort located in Keystone, Colorado, United States.
-Since 1997 the resort has been owned and operated by Vail Resorts.
-It consists of three mountains – Dercum Mountain, North Peak, the Outback – and five Bowls (Independence, Erickson, Bergman, North and South Bowls) offering skiing at all levels.
-The three mountains are connected by a series of ski lifts and gondolas and access from two base areas called River Run and Mountain House.
+Since 1997, the resort has been owned and operated by Vail Resorts.
+It consists of three mountains (Dercum Mountain, North Peak, and the Outback) and five Bowls (Independence, Erickson, Bergman, and North and South Bowls).
+The three mountains are connected by a series of ski lifts and gondolas with access from two base areas (River Run and Mountain House).